taco-tortilla/template-dir-generater/README.md

   - file: sample.py
 ```

-If `name` is omitted, the output file name will be the same as `file`.
+If `name` is omitted, the output file name will be the same as `file`.<br>
+If `dirpath` is specified as an argument, the argument takes precedence.